Integralist/Stark/README.md

 We rely heavily on the conventions defined above and [Grunt](http://gruntjs.com/) to build (concatenate + minify) our components and extensions into single page specific modules.

+To build the page specific modules simply run `grunt`.

+### Breakdown of the custom grunt tasks

 `grunt` (default task calls `get-components`)
 `grunt get-components` (builds the r.js configuration object and calls `requirejs`)
 `grunt requirejs` (executes build and does some clean-up)